usnistgov/AusteniteCalculator/README.md

 ```
 docker rm -f my_container
 ```
+If you wish to run the container again, note that you do not need to run `docker build` again (unless you change the Dockerfile).
+You can simply run the `docker run` command.

 Alternatively, you can run, stop, and remove the container using the Docker Desktop application.
 For more instructions on using Docker, see the official guide [here](https://docs.docker.com/get-started/).